-“Reducing the Security Gap through National Courts: Targeted Killings as a Case Study”, International Journal on Conflict and Security Law (OUP, Spring ,2016).
-Author and co-editor of this special issue dealing with human security.
+“Reducing the Security Gap through National Courts: Targeted Killings as a Case Study”, Journal of Conflict and Security Law, Volume 21, Issue 1, Spring 2016 (Oxford University Press).

-"Building Respect for IHL through National Courts", International Review of the Red Cross, issue 895, 2015.
+"Building Respect for IHL through National Courts", International Review of the Red Cross, issue 895 (Cambridge University Press, 2015).

 “To Be or Not to Be (and Independent) Judge”, SSRN Conference Paper No. 8/2013, The 5th European Society of International Law Research Forum – International Law As a Profession, May 2013.